 What is your benchmark when nothing works in your company?
 How do you orient yourself to make an important decision?

-The following article will help you with this challenge and provide orientation for finding solutions.
+The following article will help you with this challenge and provide orientation.
 The challenges you have in your business will show up as symptoms such as poor communication internally or externally.

 However, communication is rarely the real issue.
 The problem is usually much deeper.
 In order to be able to free yourself from this challenging situation, you need to have clarity about your company´s core values.

-In this article, we will clarify what core values are, why they are important and how you can determine these values for yourself.
+In today´s blog post, I am going to clarify what core values are, why they are important and how you can determine these values for yourself.
 In addition, I will briefly explain the importance of core values in a personal story and give some examples.

 What are values?